Book shows personal side of 'Mockingbird' author Harper Lee

 “And she said, ‘No, it’s not the providence of God.
 He could run fast.'”

-The public perception of Lee as a hermit is wrong, Flynt said.
+The public perception of Lee as a hermit is wrong, Flynt, a former history professor at Auburn University, said.
 No, she didn’t do media interviews and she guarded her privacy zealously, but she also was warm and kind to friends that included a former first lady, Lady Bird Johnson, Flynt said.
 And Lee was “deeply religious” in a way many people aren’t, he said.

 “It’s an attempt to tell the story of the authentic woman, not the marble lady,” Flynt said.